-2. The Attendant Services Program (ASP) provides in-home personal care assistance (bathing, dressing, mobility, etc.), light housecleaning, meal preparation, shopping for groceries, and so forth, for disabled Vermont residents.
+2. The Attendant Services Program (ASP), another state plan option, provides in-home personal care assistance (bathing, dressing, mobility, etc.), light housecleaning, meal preparation, and grocery shopping, for disabled Vermont residents.
 This is a self-directed program, meaning eligible applicants hire, train, manage, and fire their own care providers.
 This includes friends and some family members.

 3. Via the Adult Day Services Program, seniors are provided with adult day care.
 At these facilities, benefits may include daytime supervision, nursing services, personal assistance, meals, recreational activities, and transportation to and from the facility.